Gibbs free energy: Definitions

 This is one form of the Gibbs fundamental equation.
 In the infinitesimal expression, the term involving the chemical potential accounts for changes in Gibbs free energy resulting from an influx or outflux of particles.
-In other words, it holds for an open system or for a closed, chemically reacting system where the N_{i} are changing.
+In other words, it holds for an open system or for a closed, chemically reacting system where the $N_i$ are changing.
 For a closed, non-reacting system, this term may be dropped.

 Any number of extra terms may be added, depending on the particular system being considered.
 Aside from mechanical work, a system may, in addition, perform numerous other types of work.
-For example, in the infinitesimal expression, the contractile work energy associated with a thermodynamic system that is a contractile fiber that shortens by an amount −dl under a force f would result in a term f dl being added.
-If a quantity of charge −de is acquired by a system at an electrical potential Ψ, the electrical work associated with this is −Ψ de, which would be included in the infinitesimal expression.
+For example, in the infinitesimal expression, the contractile work energy associated with a thermodynamic system that is a contractile fiber that shortens by an amount $-\mathrm{d}l$ under a force $f$ would result in a term $f\,\mathrm{d}l$ being added.
+If a quantity of charge $-\mathrm{d}e$ is acquired by a system at an electrical potential $\Psi$, the electrical work associated with this is $-\Psi\,\mathrm{d}e$, which would be included in the infinitesimal expression.
 Other work terms are added on per system requirements.

 Each quantity in the equations above can be divided by the amount of substance, measured in moles, to form molar Gibbs free energy.
 The Gibbs free energy is one of the most important thermodynamic functions for the characterization of a system.
 It is a factor in determining outcomes such as the voltage of an electrochemical cell, and the equilibrium constant for a reversible reaction.
 In isothermal, isobaric systems, Gibbs free energy can be thought of as a "dynamic" quantity, in that it is a representative measure of the competing effects of the enthalpic and entropic driving forces involved in a thermodynamic process.